Wu Tsang

 Wu Tsang (born 1982 in Worcester, Massachusetts) is a filmmaker, artist and performer based in New York and Berlin, whose work is concerned with hidden histories, marginalized narratives, and the act of performing itself.
 In 2018, Tsang received a MacArthur "genius" grant.

 According to Tsang, her films, videos, and performances look to explore the "in-betweeness" in which people and ideas cannot be discussed in binary terms.
 Generally, her films form a hybrid of narrative and documentary; they do not conform fully to one form or the other.

-Her projects have been presented at the Tate Modern (London), Stedelijk Museum (Amsterdam), Migros Museum (Zurich), the Whitney Museum and the New Museum (New York), the MCA Chicago, and MoCA Los Angeles.
+Her projects have been presented at the Tate Modern (London), Stedelijk Museum (Amsterdam), Migros Museum (Zurich), the Whitney Museum and the New Museum (New York), the MCA Chicago, MoCA Los Angeles and SFMOMA (San Francisco).
 In 2012 she participated in the Whitney Biennial, Liverpool Biennial and Gwangju Biennial.

 Education

 Tsang received a B.F.A.
 (2004) from the School of the Art Institute of Chicago and an M.F.A.
 (2010) from the University of California at Los Angeles.